Call Street Historic District

 The Call Street Historic District is a U.S. historic district (designated as such on December 12, 1985) located in Starke, Florida.
-It encompasses approximately 120 acre, and the boundaries are Jefferson, Cherry, Madison, and Temple Streets.
+It encompasses approximately 120 acre, and the boundaries are Jefferson, Cherry, Madison (FL 100), and Temple Streets (US 301).
 It contains 23 historic buildings and 1 structure.

 The historic district also serves as the City of Starke's primary restaurant and entertainment district, with a theatre, antique shops, restaurants, a history museum, and cultural center.
 Located within the historic district is another location on the National Register of Historic Places, the Santa Fe College Andrews Center.

-Call Street was named in honor of former Florida territorial governor, Richard K. Call.
+Call Street, which is part of Florida State Road 230, was named in honor of former Florida territorial governor, Richard K. Call.
+It is officially named "West Call Street" west of Walnut Street and "East Call Street" east of Walnut.
+Similarly, Walnut Street is officially named "South Walnut Street" south of Call Street and "North Walnut Street" north of Call Street.